microsoft/qsharp/katas/content/multi_qubit_gates/index.md

     "title": "Multi-Qubit Gates Acting on Non-Adjacent Qubits" })

-In the above examples the $CNOT$ gate acted on two adjacent qubits.
+In the above examples, the $CNOT$ gate acted on two adjacent qubits.
 However, multi-qubit gates can act on non-adjacent qubits as well.
 Let's see how to work out the math of the system state change in this case.

 Take 3 qubits in an arbitrary state $\ket{\psi} = x_{000} \ket{000} + x_{001}\ket{001} + x_{010}\ket{010} + x_{011}\ket{011} + x_{100}\ket{100} + x_{101}\ket{101} + x_{110}\ket{110} + x_{111}\ket{111} $.

-We can apply the $CNOT$ gate on 1st and 3rd qubits, with the 1st qubit as control and the 3rd qubit as target.
+You can apply the $CNOT$ gate on 1st and 3rd qubits, with the 1st qubit as control and the 3rd qubit as target.
 Let's label the 3-qubit gate that describes the effect of this on the whole system as $CINOT$.
 The $CINOT$ ignores the 2nd qubit (leaves it unchanged) and applies the $CNOT$ gate as specified above.

 ## Q#

-In Q# we describe the operation as the sequence of gates that are applied to the qubits, regardless of whether the qubits are adjacent or not.
+In Q#, the operation is described as the sequence of gates that are applied to the qubits, regardless of whether the qubits are adjacent or not.

 ```qsharp
 operation CINOT (qs: Qubit[]) : Unit {